Oklahoma Freshwater Fishing

 Paddlefish taken by bowfishing, gigs, spears and spearguns cannot be released.
 These methods cannot be used Mondays and Fridays.

 Each cleaned paddlefish and its parts (carcass, meat or eggs) must be tagged and kept separate from all other cleaned paddlefish or paddlefish parts.
-Each person must keep his paddlefish distinctly separate from paddlefish taken by others.
-Paddlefish and paddlefish parts must remain tagged until the person in possession of the same reaches his residence.
+Each person must keep their paddlefish distinctly separate from paddlefish taken by others.
+Paddlefish and paddlefish parts must remain tagged until the person in possession of the same reaches their residence.

 When snagging for paddlefish, anglers are allowed only one single hook or one treble hook.
 All hooks must have barbs removed or completely closed.
 Anglers must stop snagging when a paddlefish is kept.
 When landing a paddlefish, it is illegal to use gaff hooks or any technique or device that injures the fish, unless the angler is bowfishing.